College Code: AR

 Admissions

 The College of Visual and Performing Arts does not offer an appeal process for admissions decisions.
-Applicants are welcome to file a new application for a future semester.

 Transfer of Credit